-- 1. Understand the pros and cons of individual and group decision making. - 2.
-Learn to recognize the signs of groupthink. - 3.
-Recognize different tools and techniques for making better decisions.
+- 1. Understand the pros and cons of individual and group decisions you will make in your career. - 2.
+Learn to recognize the signs of groupthink and determine if it is happening to your workgroup. - 3.
+Be able to recognize and use a variety of tools in your decision-making processes.